Thang Nguyen 555

 So drop the facade, the pretense, unlearn those rote learning, stop saying the expected and for once, release that weight (stress) someone has outsourced onto us.
 Fly free, face the Sun, and feel the warmth of free air and freedom.
 I’d take that over any Stockholm S** any day, since we all eventually die alone as part of the package we didn’t sign on.

-Paris je t’aime
+• Paris je t’aime

 In life, it’s who we associate with at clubs (analog) on LinkedIn (digital) that matters.
-I was fortunate having a string of personal and professional endorsement: from graduate-school study-mate to corporate colleagues, from bosses to partners.
+I was fortunate for having a string of personal and professional endorsement: from graduate-school study-mate to corporate colleagues, from bosses to partners.

 The future belongs to data scientists.
 Neil Postman made similar comment about Television in ” Amuse ourselves to death”; little did he know the Internet and streaming usher in a biblical deluge.